-8. Understand the applications of information systems in business and evaluate their effectiveness and managerial implications;
+- 6. Understand the applications of information systems in business and evaluate their effectiveness and managerial implications; - 7.
+Apply basic financial theories, analyze financial reports and understand the operation of financial markets; - 8.
+Identify and analyze the means by which value is created in goods and services and delivered to users; - 9.
+Evaluate the processes and structures through which organizations plan, decide, motivate and control their activities;

-- 9. Analyze business situations and problems by applying conceptual frameworks drawn from Accounting, Finance, Economics, Behavioural Science, Law and Quantitative Methods; - 10.
-Apply basic financial theories, analyze financial reports and understand the operation of financial markets; - 11.
-Identify and analyze the means by which value is created in goods and services and delivered to users; - 12.
-Conceptualize and act upon the group and individual dynamics that exist within organizations; - 13.
-Identify and analyze those aspects of the domestic and global business environment that set the 'parameters of choice' within which business organizations set objectives and take actions; - 2.1.4 In addition to the outcomes specified for the BBA scheme as a whole, students graduating from specific Major awards should: - 1.
+- 10. Identify and analyze those aspects of the domestic and global business environment that set the 'parameters of choice' within which business organizations set objectives and take actions; - 2.1.4 In addition to the outcomes specified for the BBA scheme as a whole, students graduating from specific Major awards should: - 1.
 Have sufficient professionally-specific skills and knowledge to make an immediate contribution to the organization in which they are first employed. - 2.
 Have a foundation of professionally-specific skills and knowledge, on which to base the process of continuous professional development.